xiaoleitongxue/xiaoleitongxue/README.md

 ### Hi I am lilei 👋
-- 🏫 I graduated from Yunnan University
+- 🏫  graduated from Yunnan University
-- 🌱 I come from Yunnan Province, China
+- 🌱  come from Yunnan Province, China
-- 🎵 I like classical music and rock music
+- 🎵 like classical music and rock music
-- 📕 Now learning on Machine Learning
+- 📕 Now learning on Edge Computing
 - 📫 How to reach me: me.lilei@foxmail.com